akononovicius/physRisk-content-repository/articles/2018/cristelli-order-book-model.md

 We initialize this model by filling it with order uniformly distributed around best bids.
 The original paper did not specify any specific model initialization rules, hence we picked on our own.
-So please allow certain burn-in period for the model to allow to its true dynamics (around 5000-10000 time ticks should be enough).
+So please allow certain burn-in period for the model to allow for its true dynamics to emerge (around 5000-10000 time ticks should be enough).

-The price in this model is defined as average between the best bids:
+The price in this model is defined as an average between the best bids:

 \begin{equation}
 p(t) = \frac{a_0(t) + b_0(t)}{2} ,